Understanding Care Choices

 • You decide how much help you need, and it can increase or decrease over time.

-Image of 2 Care Assistants and an elderly lady in a home setting, passing over a cup of tea.
+Image of 2 Care Assistants in a blue uniform and an elderly lady in a home setting, passing over a cup of tea to the elderly service user.

 Extra Care Housing (Extra Care Schemes)